 Cucumber Mosaic Virus in tomatoes is evidenced by stunted, yet bushy, growth.
 Leaves may appear as a mottled mixture of dark green, light green, and yellow with a distorted shape.
 Sometimes only part of the plant is affected with normal fruit maturing on the uninfected branches.
 Early infection is usually more severe and will produce plants with low yield and small fruit.

 Peppers are also susceptible to Cucumber Mosaic Virus.
-Symptoms include the mottled leaves and stunted growth of other mosaics with the fruit showing yellow or brown spots.
+Symptoms include mottled leaves and stunted growth of other mosaics with the fruit showing yellow or brown spots.

 Cucumber Mosaic Virus Treatment

 Even though botanists can tell us what causes cucumber mosaic disease, they have yet to discover a cure.
 Prevention is difficult because of the short time between when the aphid contracts the virus and it’s passing it along.
 Early season aphid control may help, but there is no known Cucumber Mosaic Virus treatment at the present time.
 It’s recommended that if your cucumber plants are affected by Cucumber Mosaic Virus, they should be removed immediately from the garden.